Two Families of Linear Codes Containing Non-GRS MDS Codes: Introduction

 A linear code is called a self-orthogonal code if $C\subseteq C^{\perp}$ and self-dual if $C=C^{\perp}$, where $C^{\perp}$ is the dual code of $C$.
 Self-dual codes have connections with combinatorics and lattice theory, along with applications in cryptography (see \cite{Conway1999,Cramer2005,Dougherty2008, Macwilliams1977}), while self-orthogonal codes are particularly significant in quantum coding theory (for instance, see \cite{Calderbank1995,Shor1995}).
 The study of self-orthogonal and self-dual codes has thus become important both for advancing theoretical understanding and for enabling practical applications in classical and quantum coding.
 Recently, considerable attention has been given to the construction of self-orthogonal and self-dual MDS and NMDS codes, resulting in new families of codes with desirable properties and enhanced applicability (see \cite{Han2024,Li2024} and references therein).
 These developments not only enrich the classification of MDS and NMDS codes but also provide valuable tools for secure communication, reliable data storage, and quantum information processing.

-Building on these previous developments, in this paper, we propose two new families of linear codes that contain non-GRS MDS codes, namely $C_{k-1,k-2}$ and $C_{h,k}$.
+Building on these previous developments, in this paper, we propose two new families of linear codes that contain non-GRS MDS codes, namely $C_{i,j}$, $1\leq i<j\leq k$, and $C_{h,k}$.
 Our contributions are as follows.
-We determine the parameters of $C_{k-1,k-2}$ and $C_{h,k}$ and establish necessary and sufficient conditions for these codes to be MDS.
-We explicitly determine parity-check matrices for $C_{k-1,k-2}$ and $C_{h,k}$.
+We determine the parameters of $C_{i,j}$ and $C_{h,k}$ and establish necessary and sufficient conditions for these codes to be MDS.
+We explicitly determine parity-check matrices for $C_{i,j}$ and $C_{h,k}$.
 We also investigate their non-GRS properties, using the Schur square method.
-In addition, we investigate self-orthogonal and self-dual properties of these codes by providing necessary and sufficient conditions.
 Furthermore, we provide several explicit examples and constructions to illustrate and validate our results.

 The rest of the paper is organized as follows.
 In Section \ref{pre}, we recall basic definitions and introduce the notation used throughout the paper.
 Sections \ref{firstfam} and \ref{secondfam} are devoted to the construction of two families of linear codes, where we study their MDS and non-GRS properties, and explicitly derive their parity-check matrices.
 The theory of sysmmetric functions \cite{Macdonald1995} is very useful in our investigations.
 Furthermore, we investigate the self-orthogonal and self-dual properties of these codes in respective sections.
 In Section \ref{conclusion}, we conclude the paper and discuss potential directions for future work.